TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-management-scaling.md

 # Scaling an instance

+## Scaling instance resources

-Scaling an instance refers to scaling of vCores, storage capacity or pricing tier.
+Scaling an instance resources refers to scaling of vCores, storage capacity or pricing tier.
 Things to be aware of that are related to instance update are:

 - Sufficient number of IP addresses is required to execute instance scaling.
 Instances placed in subnet with 16 IP addresses (which is the bare minimum) are not able to perform scaling operations, For more details check: [Determine VNet subnet size for Azure SQL Database Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-determine-size-vnet-subnet).
 The workaround is creating new instance in larger subnet then perform a [cross-instance point-in-time restore](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-point-in-time-restore).
 - Changing hardware generation, scaling vCores or storage can be done using Azure Portal, PowerShell or Azure CLI command.
 For more details check: [Change the hardware generation of an existing managed instance](https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-vcore?tabs=azure-portal#selecting-a-hardware-generation)
 - Scaling instance is long running operation.
 For more details about duration of scaling operations check: [Managed instance management operations](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-management-operations)
--Scaling an instance can be cancelled: [Cancel management operation] (https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#canceling-management-operations)
+-Scaling an instance can be cancelled: [Cancel management operation](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#canceling-management-operations)

 - During instance scaling it is not possible to:
     - Run another update of same instance